 The financial crisis of 2008 was considered by many experts as the most serious financial crisis since the Great Depression of the 1930s.
 There are a number of reasons for the crash which are all complex and interrelated, but one of the main issues that were touted at the time was the number of mortgages which were being given out by banks.

-Many hopeful homeowners who couldn’t afford conventional mortgages were overjoyed to be offered interest-only loans by banks, where no deposit was needed.
+Many hopeful homeowners who couldn’t afford conventional mortgages were overjoyed to be offered interest-only loans by banks, where no fee was needed.
 This meant that subprime mortgages (a mortgage that is offered to borrowers with poor credit rating, at a higher interest rate) doubled from 10% to 20% between 2001 and 2006.

 The growth of subprime mortgages, paired with rising property value, meant that by 2007 a market bubble had been created.
 When interest rates inevitably increased, mortgage repayments squeezed homeowner’s abilities to repay the loan.
 Eventually, homeowners couldn’t repay their mortgage and the bubble burst.